omeka/Documentation/source/Reference/libraries/Omeka/Storage/Adapter/Filesystem.rst

     Standard local filesystem storage adapter.

-    The default adapter; this stores files in the Omeka files directory by default, but can be set to point to a different path.
+    The default adapter; this stores files in the Omeka files directoryby default, but can be set to point to a different path.

     .. php:attr:: _localDir